-Edge of Eternity, the sweeping, passionate conclusion to the Century trilogy, will be published in the USA, UK, Brazil, Canada (English edition), Denmark, Germany, Italy and Spain on 16 September 2014.
+Edge of Eternity, the sweeping, passionate conclusion to the Century trilogy, will be published in the USA, UK, Brazil, Canada (English edition), Denmark, Germany, Italy, Hungary, Portugal, Spain and Sweden on 16 September 2014.
 It will be published in France and Canada (French edition) on 25 September and in the Netherlands on 30 September.

 Throughout the 'Century' trilogy, Ken has followed the fortunes of five intertwined families – American, German, Russian, English, and Welsh – as they make their way through the twentieth century.
 Now in Edge of Eternity they come to one of the most tumultuous eras of all, the enormous social, political, and economic turmoil of the 1960s through the 1980s, from civil rights, assassinations, mass political movements and Vietnam to the Berlin Wall, the Cuban Missile Crisis, Presidential impeachment, revolution – and rock and roll.

 Winter of the World, the second novel in the 'Century' trilogy, debuted at #1 on The New York Times’ hardcover and e-book fiction bestseller lists in September 2012.
 It is now available in paperback in many countries.

 Winter of the World picks up right where the first book left off, as its five interrelated families – American, German, Russian, English, and Welsh – enter a time of enormous social, political, and economic turmoil, beginning with the rise of the Third Reich, through the Spanish Civil War and the great dramas of World War II, to the explosions of the American and Soviet atomic bombs and the beginning of the long Cold War.